 Secondly, men tried to mentally distance themselves from the situation as much as they could.
 At a beer, they would say, “So, it seems that my boss is crazy!”.
 They would tell anecdotes about the ridiculous things that their boss say or did, and laughed at everything.
 At the same time, women were turning the same anecdotes into dramatic stories, and they were bursting into tears over beers.

 Thirdly, men tried to physically distance themselves from the situation.
 They were leaving work at 5 pm, taking vacations, and trying to physically avoid the boss as often as possible.
-At work, they were using a coping strategy known as the strategic appeasement, or “ask for forgiveness, not for permission” — they were very polite to their boss and nodded to everything their boss would ask them to do.
+At work, they were using a coping strategy known as strategic appeasement, or “ask for forgiveness, not for permission” — they were very polite to their boss and nodded to everything their boss would ask them to do.

-As a result, most women in my environment who found themselves in such a situation, experienced 1-2 year long, severe burnouts (often accompanied by suicidal thoughts) while most men just found themselves other jobs and fled without a major mental damage.
-The conclusion is: sometimes, accepting that you are in a weaker position, and just change the place rather than fighting, is better.
+As a result, most women in my environment who found themselves in such a situation, experienced 1-2 year long, severe burnouts (often accompanied by suicidal thoughts) while most men just found themselves other jobs and fled without major mental damage.
+The conclusion is: that sometimes, accepting that you are in a weaker position, and just changing the place rather than fighting, is better.
 At the end of the day, is it more important to be right, or to be happy?
 Men just choose to be happy, and perhaps, we should do too.

-To some people, every woman has some responsibility towards society: she should get married before 30 (not with just anyone but with “the right guy”, which usually means someone of the same age and at the same education level, taller, earning more, etc.), have kids before 35 (because after 35, you are old, right?), be a good wife (whatever that means), and a good employee who kindly smiles to everyone in the office from behind her desk all day long.
+To some people, every woman has some responsibility towards society: she should get married before 30 (not to just anyone but to “the right guy”, which usually means someone of the same age and at the same education level, taller, earning more, et cetera) have kids before 35 (because after 35, you are old, right?) be a good wife (whatever that means) and a good employee who kindly smiles to everyone in the office from behind her desk all day long.

-They crush under pressure to have children in the wrong moment and resign from their careers because “they might lose their chance otherwise.”
+They crush under pressure to have children at the wrong moment and resign from their careers because “they might lose their chance otherwise.”
 They resign from their dreams of building their own business because of the pressure to be a good wife and mother and to make everyone around them happy.
 They resign from their academic careers because the environment successfully persuades them that the chances are too slim, and that “it’s time to grow up.”

 So, don’t let others pull you into this spiral of fear.
 One of the reasons why many women prematurely lose fertility is stress caused by pressure… to be fertile.
 One of the main reasons for women breaking their shiny careers is pressure to prioritize other people’s careers.
 If you have friends who put the pressure “to grow up“ on you every time you meet, just change friends.
 Good luck!